 “Today’s CMOs are doubling down on martech,” Elizabeth pointed out.
 “While everybody was doing cost optimization and cutting budget amid COVID, we’re seeing these CMOs protect their martech budgets.”

-Of course, it’s not as simple as onboarding just any business solution.
+Of course, it’s not as simple as onboarding just any new business solution.

 Elizabeth added it’s about finding the best systems that help CMOs and their teams be nimble, agile, and able to pivot better, like a customer data platform (CDP) that unifies all first-party data in persistent profiles that marketing can activate whenever and wherever.

-Similarly, Elizabeth added, it’s about making the most of existing tech.
+Similarly, Elizabeth added, it’s about making the most of existing systems.